 3).
 3M’s Hi-strength 90 Spray Adhesive

-This adhesive is designed for heavyweight materials and is perfect for bonding metal, plastic, and wood.
-It dries quickly and forms a high-strength bond.
+3M Hi-strength 90 in general is designed for heavyweight materials and is perfect for bonding metal, plastic, and wood.

 4).
 Weldwood 122 Spray Adhesive

-It comes in a can that includes an extension tube nozzle to ensure you get a smooth spray with a fine mist for bonding plywood, particleboard, MDF, OSB, hardwoods, veneers, fiberboard, leather, plastics, fabric, metal, paper, cardboard and more.
+Weldwood 122 comes in a can that includes an extension tube nozzle to ensure you get a smooth spray with a fine mist for bonding plywood, particleboard, MDF, OSB, hardwoods, veneers, fiberboard, leather, plastics, fabric, metal, paper, cardboard and more.

 5).
 Prime Industries Fast Tack Spray Adhesive

 This Prime Industries Fast Tack is a fast-drying spray that creates a strong bond and is easy to use on a variety of surfaces, including foam, rubber, metal, and plastic.
 Generally, it works better and is designed for porous material and dry, absorbent surfaces that are not exposed to heavy wear.

 The good part is it has a low odor when used indoors and can be removed with soap and water.

 Spray adhesives are a quick and easy way to bond two surfaces together.
 They offer a strong and permanent bond when the right technique is used.